assaabloy-ppi/salt-channel/files/spec-salt-channel-v3-notes.md

         The server MUST consider the ticket invalid if Ticket/Encrypted/Header differs from Ticket/Header.

-    2   KeyIndex.
+    2   KeyId.
-        The KeyIndex bytes repeated.
-For authentication purposes.
+        The KeyId bytes; repeated for data authentication purposes.
-        The server MUST consider the ticket invalid if Ticket/Encrypted/KeyIndex differs from Ticket/KeyIndex.
+        The server MUST consider the ticket invalid if Ticket/Encrypted/KeyId differs from Ticket/KeyId.

-    8   TicketIndex
+    8   TicketId
-        The ticket index of the ticket.
+        The ID of the ticket.
         A 8-byte integer in the range: 0 to 2^63-1 (inclusive).

     32  ClientSigKey.